hajschroeder/myNeighbor/README.md

 * Github and GitBash
 * JSQuery (v 3.6.0)

+## Setup/Installation
+* Clone this repository to your desktop
+* Navigate to the top level of the directory
+* Open index.html in your browser
+* _All you need to view this site portfolio is an internet connected device_
+* _As a public repository, a GitHub account is not required but it is recommended_

 ## Description:
 _The purpose of this website is to serve as my third Code Review for Epicodus._